Ilias Armodoros

 Ilias Armodoros' (Ηλίας Αρμοδώρος; born on January 25, 1960) is a Greek former professional footballer who played as a left back and manager.

 Club career

 Armodoros started football at the age of 14 from the amateur club of Agios Dimitrios in Piraeus and in the summer of 1977 he was transferred to Ethnikos Piraeus.
 He made his debut as an amateur in the 1977–78 season, when there was a strike by professional footballers and from the following year he was permanently in the team as a regular.
 He remained in the Piraeus' club for 8 years and in the summer of 1985 he signed for AEK Athens.
 In the summer of 1987, he was acquired by the newly promoted Levadiakos, with whose colors he played for four years and ended his career in 1991.
 Armodoros played in total 304 games in the league.
-He also was in all the national team's derpartments, except the men's.
+He was also an international with all Greece's youth departments.